Bravcoveoko/C-exercises/Exercise 4#/README.md

-Wokrking with dynamic allocation and input arguments
+Working with dynamic allocation and input arguments